SciML/DiffEqDocs.jl/docs/src/tutorials/dae_example.md

 The workflow for DAEs is the same as for the other types of equations, where all you need to know is how to define the problem.
 A `DAEProblem` is specified by defining an in-place update `f(out,du,u,p,t)` which uses the values to mutate `out` as the output.
-To makes this into a DAE, we move all of the variables to one side.
+To makes this into a DAE, we move all the variables to one side.
 Thus, we can define the function:

 ```@example dae